Boundaries are the invisible lines that mark the limits of any property you might own.

 The first place to look

-You can search by address or postcode and ScotLIS will display property information along with a view of the cadastral map.
+The search will display property information along with a view of the cadastral map.
 The map will show the registered extent of the property.
 Boundaries are generally shown with a red line.

 We can also use other methods, such as tinting a whole area, where appropriate.